joelbarrette/bikemap-v1/3-gravel/Princeton to Tulameen TCT Gravel.md

+*NOTE:* Due to November 2021 flooding this entire section has been permanenly closed

 Very rough gravel, damaged due to motorized vehicule use.
 Still a better alternative than the road section if you are tring to avoid substantial extra elevation that the road section requires.

 ![Photo](resources/img/princeton_to_tulameen_tct_gravel.jpg)